 Can taking naloxone or being treated with naloxone for an overdose increase the chance for a miscarriage?

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
-Results from animal studies suggest that naloxone is unlikely to increase the chance for birth defects in humans, however, more information is needed.
 Very little naloxone from buprenorphine/naloxone gets into the blood when it is taken by mouth.
-So, small amounts of naloxone are expected to reach the developing baby.
+So, very small amounts of naloxone are expected to reach the developing baby.
+There is a limited number of studies on naloxone use during pregnancy.
+Studies in women who were taking naloxone during the first trimester did not find an increased chance of birth defects above the background risk in their babies.
 No studies have been done to see if treatment with naloxone for an overdose in the first trimester can increase the chance for birth defects.

-Studies on the combination buprenorphine/naloxone do not suggest an increased chance for complications including low birth weight, prematurity and stillbirth when it is taken in the second or third trimester.
+Studies on the combination buprenorphine/naloxone do not suggest an increased chance for complications including low birth weight, prematurity or stillbirth when it is taken in the second or third trimester.

-No studies have been done to see if naloxone causes pregnancy complications when it is used to treat an overdose in the second or third trimester.
-Pregnant women who abuse opioids are at greater risk of complications.
+Studies have been done to see if naloxone causes pregnancy complications when it is used to treat an overdose in the second or third trimester.
+Pregnant women who misuse opioids can have a greater chance for pregnancy complications.
 During an opioid overdose the woman’s breathing slows down.
-When that happens the baby may not get enough oxygen for a period of time.
+If a mother is not breathing well, the baby may not get enough oxygen for a period of time.
 That can have a harmful effect on the baby’s development.
 Naloxone helps return breathing to normal.
-It can also put the mother into withdrawal.
-The effects of opioid withdrawal while pregnant are not well understood, but it is possible that it can increase the chance for preterm delivery.
-More research is needed to know how a pregnant woman’s withdrawal can affect the baby and pregnancy.
-After treatment with naloxone for an opioid overdose a woman should let her healthcare provider know about it as soon as possible.
+It can also put the mother into withdrawal from the opioid that she was using.
+The effects of opioid withdrawal while pregnant are not well understood.
+After treatment with naloxone for an opioid overdose a woman should let her healthcare providers know about it as soon as possible.